Routine inspections: what tenants need to know and landlords can expect

-“Routine inspections are all the inspections done in between to keep an eye on the place,” says Grace.
+“Routine inspections are all the inspections done in between to keep an eye on the place,” says Monika.
 “They’re a crucial part of catching maintenance problems early and seeing any issues with how the tenant is treating the property that can be addressed before significant damage is done and money gets deducted from the bond.”

 When done properly, routine inspections are as much for the tenant’s benefit as the owners.

 What are the rules for routine inspections?

 Landlords can conduct a routine inspection twice in a 12 month period, excluding the initial and final inspections.
 They can also conduct an additional inspection in the first month and/or the last month of the tenancy.
 A property manager can conduct the inspection without the landlord, or the landlord can attend along with them if they prefer.